 Curriculum B.A.
 Creative Industries Management Your curriculum

 Media and Creative Industries

 - Creative Entrepreneurship Introduction Lab 5

 - Research Skills 5

 In the first semester, you will dive into the world of creative industries, visit places and speak to practitioners from different fields.
 You will learn to analyse business models, research cases, and apply management tools and entrepreneurial strategies.
 You will be able to analyse and interpret different media and art forms.
-You will tackle your first practical assignment right away and work on a project in one of the following focus areas: Music, Visual Arts, Creative Writing or General Creative Industries Management.
+You will tackle your first practical assignment right away and work on a project in one of the following focus areas: Music, Visual Arts or General Creative Industries Management.

 Marketing and Communications